StevenSalto/StevenSalto.github.io/README.md

 # StevenSalto.github.io
-This is my persoanl website.
+This is my personal website.